kanidm/kanidm/book/src/installing_client_tools.md

 The `kanidm` client has been built and tested from Windows, but is not (yet) packaged routinely.

-### OpenSUSE Tumbleweed / Leap 15.6/15.7
+### OpenSUSE Tumbleweed / Leap 15.6 / SLE 15.7

-Kanidm is available in Tumbleweed and Leap 15.6/15.7.
+Kanidm is available in Tumbleweed, Leap 15.6, and SLE 15.7.
 You can install the clients with:

 ```bash
 zypper ref
 zypper in kanidm-clients
 ```

+> NOTE Leap 16.0 / SLE 16.0 are not yet supported.

 ### FreeBSD